Skip to main content

 FROM databricks_workspace.compute.clusters

-WHERE deployment_name = '{{ deployment_name }}' -- required;
+AND deployment_name = '{{ deployment_name }}' -- required

 INSERT examples

 Creates a new Spark cluster.
-This method will acquire new instances from the cloud provider if necessary.
-This method is asynchronous; the returned
+This method will acquire new instances from the cloud provider if

 INSERT INTO databricks_workspace.compute.clusters (